top of page

 Mindful Greenery: Plant Psychology

 Houseplants do more than just make our space feel and look better; they can impact our psychology and how we feel.
-Numerous scientific studies have explored the matter and yielded results that shed light on it.
-Indoor plants offer so many benefits, including improved psychological well-being and improved physical health.
+Numerous scientific studies have explored this matter and yielded results that shed light on it.
+Indoor plants offer many benefits, including improved psychological well-being and enhanced physical health.

 • An improved overall mood